 Naomi Morris - Charlie

-Naomi is a member of the National Music Youth Theatre, and played a lead role in The Hired Man at the St James Theatre in 2014.
-She played the lead role in short film Shards: Don’t Talk to Strangers for the BFI/NFTS in 2015 and recent credits include BBC's Doctors and Back (Big Talk).
-Naomi is currently touring in the UK premiere of Frank Widlhorn’s Wonderland the Musical.
+Has most recently featured in the new Cadbury’s Twirl commercial.
+Prior to that, she played a lead role in the UK premiere of Frank Wildhorn’s Wonderland the Musical.
+Naomi was a member of the National Music Youth Theatre, and played a lead role in The Hired Man at the St James Theatre in 2014.
+She played the lead role in short film Shards: Don’t Talk to Strangers for the BFI/NFTS in 2015, and TV work has included Doctors (BBC) and Back (Big Talk).

 Andrew Murton - Oz

-As well as Above the Clouds, Andrew has recently featured in short film Cautionary Tales, directed by Us for Academy Films, currently appearing at film festivals worldwide.
-He also has a featured role in Let Me Go, written and directed by Polly Steele and due for general release in 2017.
-Andrew has worked extensively in the theatre, and recently appeared at London’s Pleasance Theatre in Daughter written by Bill Cashmore.
-He has previously appeared in Loaded at the Harrogate Theatre, Found Wanting at Theatre 503, and in several roles at the Cambridge Shakespeare Festival.
+As well as Above the Clouds, Andrew recently had a featured role in Let Me Go, written and directed by Polly Steele, which was released in 2017.
+He appeared in short film Cautionary Tales, directed by Us for Academy Films, which played film festivals worldwide.
+Andrew has worked extensively in the theatre, and recently appeared at London’s Hope Theatre in Another Northern Man, and at the Pleasance Theatre in Daughter written by Bill Cashmore.
+He has previously appeared in Loaded at the Harrogate Theatre, Found Wanting at Theatre 503, and in a variety of roles at the Cambridge Shakespeare Festival.

 Philip Jackson - William

-Philip is known for his many television and film roles, most notably as Chief Inspector Japp in Agatha Christie’s Poirot.
+Philip is known for his many television and film roles, most notably as Chief Inspector Japp in Agatha Christie’s Poirot and Abbot Hugo in Robin of Sherwood.
 His film work ranges from 1979’s Scum to 2011’s Oscar-nominated My Week With Marilyn, as well as Little Voice, for which he was nominated for a SAG Award, The Best Offer, Brassed Off and Paul McCartney’s Give my Regards to Broad Street.
 On television, Philip recently starred in Boomers and the critically acclaimed Raised by Wolves.
-Other TV credits include Pete versus Life, Cuckoo, The Long Walk to Finchley and Robin of Sherwood.
-He is currently appearing in the hit ITV series Good Karma Hospital.
+He is currently appearing in the hit ITV series Good Karma Hospital and in Mike Leigh’s forthcoming film Peterloo.

 Cordelia Bugeja - Susan

-Cordelia is best known for her roles as Melanie Hart in the soap Family Affairs, and as Kate in Respectable on C5.
-She has appeared in Not Going Out and The Bill, as well as Agatha Chistie’s Poirot, Doctors and has worked extensively in commercials for brands including Sure and Yakult.
-Film work includes Drone (2013), The Crew (2008) and When I’m Sixty-Four (2004).
+Cordelia is best known for her roles as Melanie Hart in the TV series Family Affairs, and as Kate in Respectable on C5.
+She has appeared on Not Going Out and The Bill, as well as Agatha Chistie’s Poirotand Doctors alongside high-profile work in commercials for brands including Sure and Yakult.
+Film work includes King Arthur: Legend of the Sword (2017), Drone (2013), The Crew (2008) and When I’m Sixty-Four (2004).

 Glen McCready - Jack